Banata

 Google

-1. Go to the Google Cloud Console
+1. Go to Google Cloud Console > Credentials.

-6. Add authorized redirect URI: http://localhost:3000/api/auth/callback/google
+3. Add authorized redirect URI: https://auth.banata.dev/api/auth/callback/google

-7. Copy the Client ID and Client Secret
+4. Copy the Client ID and Client Secret.

 GitHub

-1. Go to GitHub Developer Settings
+1. Go to GitHub Developer Settings > OAuth Apps.

-2. Click New OAuth App
+2. Click New OAuth App.

-4. Set Authorization callback URL: http://localhost:3000/api/auth/callback/github
+4. Set Authorization callback URL to https://auth.banata.dev/api/auth/callback/github.

-5. Copy the Client ID
+5. Copy the Client ID and generate a Client Secret.

 Apple

-1. Go to Apple Developer Portal
+1. Go to Apple Developer Portal.

-5. Configure the Web Authentication domain and redirect URL: http://localhost:3000/api/auth/callback/apple
+4. Configure the redirect URL: https://auth.banata.dev/api/auth/callback/apple

 Microsoft (Azure AD)